 Join us to stand with Venezuelans in their fight for survival.

-Millions of Venezuelans are fleeing their country to escape starvation, violence, and disease.
-By the end of 2020, it is poised to be the largest refugee crisis in the world.
+Millions of Venezuelan families are fleeing their country to escape starvation, violence, and disease.
+They need our help.

 - Venezuela’s inflation rate has skyrocketed 53 million percent since 2016